7h30th3r0n3/Evil-M5Core2/README.md

 #### Clone & Details

-- **List Details**: About the selected network.
+- **List Details**: Informations about the selected network.
 You can clone the SSID in this menu.

 #### Start Captive Portal

-- **Operate Captive Portal**: With `normal.html`, a mock WiFi password page designed to mimic a legitimate login.
+- **Operate Captive Portal**: With `normal.html` page, a mock WiFi passord page designed to mimic a legitimate error on box.

 #### Special Pages